chdiaz-msft/unreleased-ai-world-fair/README.md

 ```

 This will install the necessary dependencies and setup the project in Braintrust.
 If you visit Braintrust, you
-should see a project named `Unreleased`, containing a single prompt.
-Feel free to tweak it!
+should see a project named `AIE World's Fair Workshop`, containing the following:
+- 2 prompts
+- 3 scorers
+- 1 dataset

 ### Running the app